Westerners (Korea): Hyojong era and the emergence of the Sandang

-Meanwhile, the Westerners divided after the collapse of the Nakdang.
+Meanwhile, the Westerners divided after the collapse of the Naktang.
 The new battle between the Westerner factions were between the Sandang and the Handang (한당, 漢黨).
 The name originated from the first syllable of the medieval name for Seoul, Hanyang, combined with dang.
 Unlike the Sandang of the Hoseo region, the Handang were rooted in Seoul, and valued practicality rather than Neo-Confucian ideals.

-The leader of the Handang was Kim Yuk, a fierce proponent of the Daedong Policy.
+The leader of the Handang was Kim Yuk, a fierce proponent of the Uniform Land Tax Law.
 Taxes were originally paid in regional commodities, which were often nonexistent in the region.
 As a result, some people bought various commodities from different regions and sold them, lessening the difficulty of acquiring the commodities.
-However, the commodity sellers bribed the magistrate to accept only their products as taxes and raised the price of the commodities explosively, causing taxes to be much more costly then they were before.
+However, the commodity sellers bribed the magistrate to accept only their products as taxes and raised the price of the commodities explosively, causing taxes to be much more costly than they were before.

 Because the cost of taxes had risen astonishingly high, it was proposed that taxes be collected by rice (the vast majority of Korean farmers at the time grew rice, making taxes much easier to acquire), rather than regional commodities.
-The proposed law which enabled taxes to be collected in rice was called the Daedong Policy, and in the Hyojong era the law was already enacted in the Gyeonggi and Gangwon provinces.
+The proposed law which enabled taxes to be collected in rice was called the Uniform Land Tax Law, and in the Hyojong era the law was already enacted in the Gyeonggi and Kangwon provinces.
 Kim Yuk proposed the law to have effect in the Chungcheong and Jeolla provinces as well.

-Besides Kim Yuk, Jo Ik and Sin Myeon supported the Daedong Policy, and they formed the Handang centered on Kim Yuk.
-However, Kim Jib, the Sandang ideologue, said that the Daedong Policy was not a good law, and Kim Sang-heon, Song Si-yeol, and other Sandang members agreed with him.
-The resistance of the Sandang to the Daedong Policy caused conflicts between the Sandang and the Handang.
+Besides Kim Yuk, Cho Ik, and Sin Myŏn supported the Uniform Land Tax Law, and they formed the Handang centered on Kim Yuk.
+However, Kim Chip, the Sandang ideologue, said that the Uniform Land Tax Law was not a good law, and Kim Sanghŏn, Song Si-yŏl, and other Sandang members agreed with him.
+The resistance of the Sandang to the Uniform Land Tax Law caused conflicts between the Sandang and the Handang.

-In 1656, Kim Jib died, leaving the Sandang to be headed by Song Si-yeol and Song Jun-gil, who were called the Two Songs (yangsong).
-Within the Two Songs, Song Si-yeol was considered to be a greater scholar than Song Jun-gil, and Song Si-yeol naturally became the Sandang leader.
-Meanwhile, with the death of Kim Yuk in 1658, the Handang were led by Kim's sons, Kim Jwa-myeong and Kim U-myeong.
+In 1656, Kim Chip died, leaving the Sandang to be headed by Song Si-yŏl and Song Chun-gil, who were called the Two Songs (yangsong).
+Within the Two Songs, Song Si-yŏl was considered to be a greater scholar than Song Chun-gil, and Song Si-yŏl naturally became the Sandang leader.
+Meanwhile, with the death of Kim Yuk in 1658, the Handang were led by Kim's sons, Kim Chwamyŏng and Kim Umyŏng.